 In a recent safeTALK class was a young lady from a chorus group where they had recently suffered the loss of two of their teen members to suicide in just 3 weeks’ time.
 I was so proud of her for taking a proactive approach in her grief.

 You can send me a message via the contact form and I can set a training in Richmond, VA.

-These first four are for the suicide attempt survivors or for those who experience suicidal thoughts also known as suicidal ideation.
+These first two are for the suicide attempt survivors or for those who experience suicidal thoughts also known as suicidal ideation.
 Please understand that the phenomenon of suicidal thoughts is a brain attack and a medical problem and not a weakness of character.

 The last one is for medical professionals assessing a situation.
 If you are a parent or a teacher, it is recommended that you connect your loved one with services and not try to “fix” the situation yourself.

 These will keep you safe when you are having thoughts of suicide.
 You can enter contact names, some of them you can upload pictures to remind you why you should stay.

 - My3 by Link2health Solutions Inc – My personal favorite.
 Apple, GooglePlay for Android – This is the app I have recommended multiple times to young adults

 - Stay Alive by Grassroots Suicide Prevention- From the UK – Apple, GooglePlay for Android and a downloadable PDF.
 Reviewers liked that the app allowed for the upload of pictures

 - SuicideSafe by SAMSHA – Apple, GooglePlay for Android

 If you have an iPhone and you are suffering from thoughts of suicide, you can tell SIRI you are feeling suicidal and she or he will bring up the suicide hotline.
 There are 166 across the country so once you call, you will then be connected with another call center in your area.